mgorsk1/mgorsk1/README.md

 #### Conducting trainings 🎓

-I also am a trainer for a Polish training company [Sages](https://www.sages.pl/) where I am responsible for conducting Elastic Stack and Spark related trainings.
+I also am a trainer for a Polish training company [Sages](https://www.sages.pl/) where I am responsible for conducting Elastic Stack and Apache Spark related trainings.
 So far I've conducted 30+ trainings for over 250 people.

 ### Open Source